aditya109/git-osp-for-beginners/Programming/Java/Luhn'sAlgorithm/README.md

     * Also if any product is 2-digit no. then we have to split them add them.
     * i.e : 5 * 2  = 10  which would be written as 1 + 0 + 6 + 2 = 9.

-  2. Add the digits that are not multiplied by 2 starting from rear-end front-end.
+  2. Add the digits that are not multiplied by 2 starting from rear-end till front-end.
     * E.g: 6 + 4 + 2 = 12.

   3. Lastly add both sum of even and odd no. of digits which we calculated earlier.